neuralmagic/deepsparse/examples/aws-serverless/README.md

 ```bash
 aws s3 cp <path/to/csv/file> s3://batch-input-deepsparse/ --recursive
 ```
-This upload will trigger a Lambda function to start a batch job with a Fargate instance running DeepSparse.
+This upload will trigger a Lambda function to start a batch job with a Fargate container running DeepSparse.
 The CSV file will be read and inputs will be passed into DeepSparse for prediction.
 Aftewards, the output will be automatically written to a CSV file called `outputs.csv` and pushed to the `batch-output-deepsparse` S3 bucket.

 An example `sentiment-inputs.csv` file in the `sample` directory is available to familiarize yourself with the file structure the batch architecture is expecting to receive to perform sentiment analysis.

 #### Fargate Compute Configuration

-To edit the hardware configuration of the Fargate instance, you can edit the default values in the `template.yaml` file in the `batch` directory.
+To edit the hardware configuration of the Fargate container, you can edit the default values in the `template.yaml` file in the `batch` directory.

 Fargate is currently configured to deploy with 4 VCPUs and 8GB of RAM.